ruslan-ks/provider/README.md

       * may block and unblock Users of _ADMIN_ role

 ## Deployment
+What one needs to deploy and start using this app

+_If any of the context init parameter names(specified in the DD) you need is not listed here, just take a look at the DD, it's pretty obvious_

+### Environment
+#### Servlet Container
 Servlet Container required: **Tomcat 10+**(Jakarta Servlet API 5 support required)

 Application should be deployed according to used Servlet Container rules: both .war and simply compiled classes approach may be chosen

+#### RDBMS Server
+PostgreSQL version used during development: 14.5

+Before running the app, PostgreSQL server should be started and app database with its tables should be created
+1. Create project db(default name: provider)
+2. Change project db name in /src/main/webapp/WEB-INF/context.xml if needed
+3. Open created db and run PostgreSQL db creation script /sql/postgres/create_db.sql

 ### Files uploading
+Upload path - directory for files uploading path; all the uploaded files will be place under this dir
 * To upload files(tariff images), file upload path must be specified in the DD
 * **File upload path must be outside the project directory**
 * File upload path DD context init parameter name: 'fileUploadDir'(for example: /home/provider/upload)
   * **Application process needs read, write and execute(rwx) permissions on this dir**
 * Application automatically creates subdirectories it needs(for example 'images' dir)

+### Default locale
+Default locale is specified in the DD(set to 'en')

+### Default user timezone
+Default user timezone is specified in the DD(set to 'GMT+2')

+### Locate properties file
+Locale properties file - properties file that contains (locale, user friendly language title) pairs

+Locale properties file path is specified in the DD(context init param name: localesPropertiesFilePath)

 ## Architecture and design specifics
 ### General